Dr. Hibbert: Cultural reception

 A tongue-in-cheek analysis in the Canadian Medical Association Journal (CMAJ) compares the services of Dr. Hibbert and Dr. Nick Riviera, a quack physician often used by The Simpsons as an alternative source of medical advice.
 While Hibbert is praised for his sense of humor and quality of care, it concludes that Nick is a better role model for physicians; Hibbert is a paternalistic and wasteful physician, unlike Nick, who strives to cut costs and does his best to avoid the coroner.
-This study was rebutted, also in CMAJ, due to not considering other values for doctors (or whether they should have any), not considering who can see more patients in an hour, who has a better golf score, not mentioning Dr. Nick's car (given that it's acknowledged Dr. Hibbert has a Porsche), both examples not being realistic (because, e.g., no doctor can spend the amount of time either seems to spend with patients), not mentioning doctor-patient confidentiality (given that once Dr. Nick compared his to Dr. Hibbert's), neither being a woman, and neither being Canadian (thus not being attuned to specific Canadian issues like being "much colder [in Canada], [thus] Canadian doctors have to work more quickly and see more patients per hour if they are to keep warm" and "distinctly Canadian conditions such as 'constitutional fatigue' and depression brought on by watching Canadian TV shows" which are better taken care of by home-grown Canadian doctors), thus both doctors are cast aside for Dr. Bones McCoy of Star Trek as a role model, "TV's only true physician" and "someone who has broken free from the yoke of ethics and practises the art and science of medicine beyond the stultifying opposition of paternalism and autonomy.
+This study was rebutted, also in CMAJ, casting both characters aside as a role model in favor of Dr. Bones McCoy of Star Trek, "TV's only true physician" and "someone who has broken free from the yoke of ethics and practises the art and science of medicine beyond the stultifying opposition of paternalism and autonomy.
 A free and independent thinker and, indeed, someone even beyond role models".

-In mid-2020, amid the BLM and George Floyd protests rhetoric, the Simpsons producers declared their intentions to no longer voice characters of color by Caucasian ("white") actors.
-Dr. Hibbert's voice actor was then recast.
-Harry Shearer, the original voice actor, second-guessed this announcement, saying that actors are hired to "play someone who they are not".
-This came amid similar recastings; Mike Henry of Family Guy, Kristen Bell of Central Park, and Jenny Slate of Big Mouth chose to step down from voicing African-American characters.
+In mid-2020, amid the Black Lives Matter movement and George Floyd protests, the Simpsons producers declared their intentions to no longer use white actors to voice non-white characters; thus, Dr. Hibbert's voice actor was recast.
+Harry Shearer, the original voice actor, second-guessed this decision, saying all actors are hired to "play someone who they are not".
+This came amid similar recasting on other cartoons such as Family Guy.
 In February of the following year, it was announced that beginning with the episode "Wad Goals", voice actor Kevin Michael Richardson, who is African-American, would replace Shearer as Hibbert.